cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/frequently-asked-questions-about-mdm.md

 ## I'm trying to set up MDM but it seems stuck.
 The Office 365 Service Health has been showing "provisioning" for a while.
 What can I do?

 It may take some time to get the service ready for you.
 When provisioning is complete, you'll see the Mobile Device Management for Office 365 page.
-If you've waited 24 hours and the status is still **Provisioning**, please [Still need help?](frequently-asked-questions-about-mdm.md#BKMK_NeedHelp) and we'll help figure out what the issue is.
+If you've waited 24 hours and the status is still **Provisioning**, please see [Still need help?](#still-need-help) and we'll help figure out what the issue is.

 ## What can I do if device enrollment fails?